fangwei123456/spikingjelly/README.md

 git checkout 0.0.0.0.4  # switch to the last stable version if you do not want to use the master version python setup.py install
 ```
+When install from the source codes, SpikingJelly will detect whether CUDA is installed.
+If not, the CUDA extensions will also not be compiled.

 ## Build SNN In An Unprecedented Simple Way

 SpikingJelly is user-friendly.
 Building SNN with SpikingJelly is as simple as building ANN in PyTorch: